Sahana-manjunath1995/Data-Analysis-Using-Pandas/readme.md

 # Data-Analysis-Using-Pandas
 This project aims at analysing covid data and Indian gross domestic price data by using Pandas.
+Covid data and Indian gross domestic price data were analyzed.
+Chart analysis was performed and insights were provided

 ## Why Pandas?
 Pandas provides tools for reading and writing data to data structures and files.
 It also provides powerful aggregation functions for data manipulation.
 Pandas provide advanced data structures to store different types of labeled and relational data.
 This makes Python very flexible and extremely useful for data cleansing and manipulation.